amblelabs/ait-wiki/content/mechanics/tardis/Refueling.md

 Step 4.
 Take off and explore the universe!<br>

 <br>**Particles emanating from the console indicate it is refueling.
 If the particles are white smoke, this indicates you are not in a rift chunk.**
-<br>If instead white sparks are emenating from it, this indicates the TARDIS is in a Rift Chunk, which makes refueling take less time.
+<br>If instead white sparks are emanating from it, this indicates the TARDIS is in a Rift Chunk, which makes refueling take less time.
 <br>The TARDIS will alert you when it is inside a ***rift chunk***

 <br>**NOTE: REFUELING WILL WORK EVEN IF THE TARDIS POWER IS OFF**